 Our trans brothers and sisters are just as worthy of being loved, and having intimate relationships as anybody else, but it is not our duty to crucify people for choosing NOT to date someone who is trans.
 People make those kinds of decisions every day in the dating world.
 Whether they’re choosing not to date someone with kids, someone who doesn’t have a job, or someone who doesn’t have brown eyes, it is a CHOICE that they have a right to make.
 However, that does not mean trans men and women should be subjected to hateful speech, ridicule or violence.
 If you choose not to date someone who is trans, simply move on.
 Your venom is where I draw the line.

 That being said, I think it’s also important that our trans brothers and sisters share their background with potential partners.
 It is not fair to keep potential partners in the dark.
 They have a right to have full knowledge about someone they are hoping to engage sexually.
-I understand this information can be hard, or even painful to divulge, but I think it has to be done.
+I understand this information can be hard, painful or even dangerous to divulge, but I think it has to be done.

 Lastly, while on the show, Janet Mock was asked about her genitalia.
 When talking to trans people, we have to consider that this question is invasive, and distasteful.
 However, I’d love for those in the trans community to understand that there are people out there who are extremely curious, don’t have all the facts, and truly just don’t know.
 If you are a trans person with a large platform who comes on the Breakfast Club-a show known for being brutally honest, and upfront-I think it’s safe to say that you can expect questions of that nature.
 If you don’t want to answer, and it makes you uncomfortable, that is completely understandable-don’t answer.
 But I think being immediately offended, is a tad unreasonable.
 This is a topic that many people are still exploring, and are very new to.
 Questions WILL be asked.